Best daily deals

 After you do that, they will be paired with every other device on your iCloud account as well.
 The card that pops up will give you helpful information, like the battery life on the charging case and both earbuds.
 One cool feature is that if you place only one AirPod back in the case, you’ll see a small red “x” where the battery life should be.
 I’m sure if you lost one, you’ll know that by the time you try to put it back in the case, but it’s still pretty cool.

 If you’re on Android or using a Windows PC, then the process is a little different, though it remains unchanged from the previous AirPods.
-Just long-press the button on the back of the charging case to enter Bluetooth pairing mode, and then search for it in the Bluetooth settings of your device.
+Just long-press the button on the back of the charging case to enter Bluetooth pairing mode, and then search for it in your device’s Bluetooth settings.
 Once paired, you should be good to go.
 It’s worth noting that you won’t get certain features if you’re using them with Android.
 Specifically, the auto-pause detection when you remove one earbud from your ear won’t work, and saying “Hey Siri” won’t work either.
 Thankfully, active noise canceling and transparency mode work just fine as a hard press of the stem controls it.

 Apple iPhone on marble table with battery life of the AirPods Pro and its charging case displayed on the screen.